becodeorg/LOCD/hugo/readme.md

   - html
     - basics-of-html
       - boldcusive
         - index.md
         - style.css
         - exercise.html

 You can see that there are 3 files inside the `boldcursive` exercise.

-Let's loop over the main files that could be located inside the exercise folder.
+Lets loop over the main files that could be located inside the exercise folder.

 - **index.md** &#8594; Instructions/lecture written in markdown
 - **image files** &#8594; Images that are used **Only** inside the Readme